obulesu2506/K8-resources/README.md

 kubectl get pods ; kubectl get nodes
 ```

-To login into container then
+To login into specific container then
 ```
 kubectl exec -it <metadata-name> -c <container-name> -- bash
 ```